Phil Longo: Sam Houston State

 Longo was named head coach at Sam Houston State in December 2024.
+In Longo's first season in 2025, the Bearkats finished with a 2-10 record whereas they had been 10-3 in 2024 before Longo arrived.
+Longo explained the team's struggles by saying: "The plan that you draw to run a program was not adhered to last year because of the roaring rapids river we were on."

 Coaching philosophy

 A practitioner of the air raid offense, Longo chose to adopt the offensive system after meeting then-Kentucky offensive coordinator Mike Leach at a coaching clinic in the late 1990s.
-Unlike the standard air raid offense that is pass-heavy, Longo's offense is designed so that it can be both pass or run oriented, and it's not decided which it is until the game.
+Unlike the standard air raid offense that is pass-heavy, Longo's offense is designed so that it can be both pass or run oriented.
+Longo said that his favorite position to utilize in his offensive system is the slot receiver, saying: "I think the thing I love the most after my wife and kids are slot receivers."

 Personal life

-Longo and his wife, Tanya, have four children.
+Longo and his wife Tanya (Bauer) have four children: Gianna, Macaria, Morgan, and Nico.
+Tanya served as the head women's basketball coach at the University of Minnesota Duluth during the 2007–2008 season.